nashville-software-school/bangazon-inc/book-3-web-api/chapters/STREAMISH.md

 ## Streamish

 Streamish is a social app for sharing videos with others.
-For the time being we'll focus on using building a Web API.
+For the time being we'll focus on building a Web API.
 In future chapters we'll be creating a React application that will interact with the API.
 Along the way we'll dig into some more complex queries.

 ### Project Setup